-6.3.1 cloud accounting and payroll providers including Xero, Quickbooks, Sage, Receipt Bank, Exact, Silverfin, First Corporate, Corient, Star Payroll, RSM (Payrite), New Orbit (PayFlow) and associated payroll processing services;
+- Cloud accounting and payroll providers including Xero, Quickbooks, Sage, Receipt Bank, Exact, Silverfin, First Corporate, Corient, Star Payroll and Payrite

 We will only retain your personal data for as long as is necessary to fulfil the purposes for which it is collected.

 When assessing what retention period is appropriate for your personal data, we take into consideration:

 - the requirements of our business and the services provided;